OpenMPT/openmpt/README.md

 (see below for an example)

-- Functions / methods are "underlined" (The `//------` comment, see below for an example what it should look like).
 - Place curly braces at the beginning of the line, not at the end
 - Generally make use of the custom index types like `SAMPLEINDEX` or `ORDERINDEX` when referring to samples, orders, etc.